Transmission electron microscopy (TEM): principle, applications and laboratory analyses

 Definition of transmission electron microscopy

-Transmission electron microscopy is an analytical method that uses an electron beam to image an extremely thin sample.
+Transmission electron microscopy (TEM) is an analytical method that uses an electron beam to image extremely thin samples.
 Unlike scanning electron microscopy (SEM), which provides surface images, TEM allows the study of the internal structure of samples based on how electrons are transmitted through the material.

-This technique is particularly valuable for analyzing the morphology, crystal structure and chemical composition of materials at a nanometric or even atomic scale.
+This technique is particularly valuable for analyzing the morphology, crystalline structure and chemical composition of materials at a nanometric, or even atomic, scale.

 How does transmission electron microscopy work?

-The operation of MET is based on several key steps:
+The MET's operation is based on several key steps:

 1. Sample preparation